kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/power.md

 ### Immaterial
 Ghosts, spirits, and other creatures that do not fully exist on the material plane have a trait called immaterial.
 This trait gives them the ability to ignore material objects like weapons, armor, and shields; this can make them difficult or impossible to fight.

 In order to hit a creature with the immaterial trait, your attack must have the imbued trait, meaning it is imbued with energy capable of interacting with an immaterial creature.
 All attacks that deal damage from the Energy Group naturally have the imbued trait.
 For Physical and Elemental damage, you need to gain the imbued trait from some other feature, ability, or power.
-Whether a power, dealing damage from the Resistance Group, is imbued will be listed in the power’s description.
+Whether a power, dealing damage from the Resistance Group, is imbued will be listed in the power's description.

 Similarly, a creature with the immaterial trait will make its attacks immaterial as well.
 To defend against such an attack, you must either dodge or block it with an imbued object.